cala21/CSCI5828/homework01.md

 In lecture we discussed the concept of silver bullet and we developed its definition:
 >a “silver bullet” is single technique or technology that by itself can deliver one order-of magnitude improvement to some aspect of software development.
-For Brooks there are not silver bullets in the sense that there is no actual
+For Brooks there are not silver bullets in the sense that there is no actual *“cure against the software crisis”*.
+Indeed, for what concerns essential problems, Brooks argues that
->“cure against the software crisis”.
-Indeed, for what concerns essential problems, Brooks argues that “no single technique could produce an order of magnitude increase by itself.”
+>“no single technique could produce an order of magnitude increase by itself.”

 Moreover, in Brooks’ opinion, most techniques attack the accidents of software engineering which more or less count for 90% of the overall effort.
 In order to have a 10-times improvement we would have to reduce accidental problems to zero, thing that Brooks doesn’t believe to be possible because to reduce accidental problems we should introduce new tools which would introduce new problems.

 ***